Gal-Or/C-Files_LinkedLists_PointersToFuncs_VariadicFuncs/README.md

 5. Write a function that receives, Scene points to a function of the type defined in section 4, a string that specifies the type of the print variable, and points to a string.
 The perform function goes through all the objects in the Scene and performs a reading with the help of the pointer to the function.
 At the end it prints the string and the sum of all the results.
 Possible print type INT, DOUBLE, STR, CHAR.
 6. Write functions that save / upload the Scene in a file / text file or binary of the user's choice.
 There is no specific requirement for the file format as long as reading the saved file produces a proper Scene Back -> void saveScene (Scene * scene, char * fileName, enum FileType type); Scene * loadScene (char * fileName, enum FileType type); .
 In the loadScene function all the required memory allocations were made in creating all the new structures that make up the newly created scene.
 7. Write a function that frees up all the memory allocated during the construction of the scene -> void freeScene (Scene * scene).
+8. Add valid tests so that the program does not fly if, for example - the obj file is not found.

 ## How To Run
 This project runing on visual studio.